Australian Pharmaceutical Industries: Accounting discrepancies

 In 2006 after the implementation of a new IT system, the company found $17.2 million of the company's declared profit had disappeared.
 Forensic Accountants called in could not find any trace of the money.
 API chose to write the full amount off their annual profit, causing a net loss of $17.2 million.
 The company's CEO Jeff Sher resigned after a strategic difference with the board in relation to the treatment of the accounting discrepancy which was proven to have historical significance predating the API acquisition of Priceline.

 WorkChoices

 The Priceline division shed 32 workers for "operational reasons" under the new WorkChoices Legislation.
 One of these workers, Andrew Cruickshank, a store layout planner, alleged Priceline fired him on his $101,000 a year contract, replacing him with someone on a $75 000 contract.
 Priceline claimed otherwise, "It was not the same role...the person wouldn't have been capable of doing the same things".
 The Australian Industrial Relations Commission ruled in favour of Priceline and found that Cruickshank's termination resulted from Priceline's financial difficulties and the subsequent decision to reorganise its structure.

 Sigma takeover

-Rival company Sigma Pharmaceuticals had attempted to take over API in 2002, but had been blocked by the Australian Competition & Consumer Commission.
+Rival company Sigma Pharmaceuticals attempted to take over API in 2002, but was blocked by the Australian Competition & Consumer Commission.
 Sigma made another bid in 2006, and discussions continued until 11 December 2006, when Sigma withdrew its bid.